ros-industrial/industrial_training/gh_pages/_source/setup/IDE-Setup.md

 You can easily install the editor bundled with the plug-in from the Snap store [here](https://snapcraft.io/qtcreator-ros).
 Click the green `Install` button in the top right and click `View in Desktop store`.
 In the window which opens, install the application.
 Then you can open the IDE by searching for `QT Creator ROS` on your system.

 ## VS Code
-[Visual Studio Code](https://code.visualstudio.com/download) is another useful editor for ROS-related files.
+[Visual Studio Code](https://code.visualstudio.com/download) is a Microsoft editor which can be used for ROS projects.
 Download the editor and install the C/C++ extension pack and the ROS extension pack.
-Both are authored by Microsoft.
+(Make sure you get the right ones - both extensions are authored by Microsoft.)

 After opening a workspace folder, navigate to the workspace settings (`Ctrl+shift+P -> "Preferences: Open workspace settings (JSON)"`).
 Add the key `"ros.distro": "<distro>"`.
 For example,